 Special issues and/or conference proceedings may have different peer review procedures involving, for example, Guest Editors, conference organisers or scientific committees.
 Authors contributing to these projects may receive full details of the peer review process on request from the editorial office.

-If you are not currently a reviewer for the Pearl : A Journal of Library and Information Science but would like to be considered as a reviewer for this Journal, please contact the editorial office by e-mail at firstname.lastname@example.org, and provide your contact details.
+If you are not currently a reviewer for the journal but would like to be considered as a reviewer for this Journal, please contact the editorial office and provide your contact details.
 If your request is approved and you are added to the online reviewer database you will receive a confirmatory email, asking you to add details on your field of expertise, in the format of subject classifications.